MicrosoftDocs/cpp-docs/docs/overview/2019/cpp-conformance-improvements-2019.md

 ```
 ### C4800 reinstated

-MSVC used to have a performance warning C4800 about implicit conversion to bool that was too noisy and insuppressible, leading us to remove it in VS 2017.
-However, over the lifecycle of VS 2017 we got a lot of feedback on the useful cases it was solving.
+MSVC used to have a performance warning C4800 about implicit conversion to bool that was too noisy and insuppressible, leading us to remove it in Visual Studio 2017.
+However, over the lifecycle of Visual Studio 2017 we got a lot of feedback on the useful cases it was solving.
 We bring back in Visual Studio 2019 a carefully tailored C4800 along with its accompanying C4165, both of which can be easily suppressed with either an explicit cast or comparison to 0 of the appropriate type.
 C4800 is an off-by-default level 4 warning, and C4165 is an off-by-default level 3 warning.
 Both are discoverable by using the `/Wall` compiler option.

 The following example raises C4800 and C4165 under `/Wall`: